PINTO0309/onnx2tf/docs/flatbuffer_direct_handoff_2026-07-14.md

   differential-index owner with an explicit phase result contract;
 - `406136b5` extracts its four-family metadata fixed point and shares one index across both ordered primary phases;
-- the current checkpoint gives the two identical inverse post-Transpose sweeps one differential-index owner while preserving their separate call sites.
+- `a91d7bad` gives the two identical inverse post-Transpose sweeps one differential-index owner while preserving their separate call sites;
+- the current checkpoint extracts transactional late mixed-input Concat normalization and shares one maintained index with its following post- Transpose cleanup.

 The extraction preserves the ordered source-rewrite behavior.
 Layout evidence continues to mutate only the per-run CF/NHWC sets; repair context maps remain